MikeTaylor/palaeo-vo/vo-manuscript.md

 ## Acknowledgements

-First, we thank Phil Mannion (XXX Imperial?) both for his multiple rounds of review of the _Xenoposeidon_ manuscript and for giving us permission to quote relevant excepts in the current paper.
+First, we thank Phil Mannion (Imperial College London) both for his multiple rounds of review of the _Xenoposeidon_ manuscript and for giving us permission to quote relevant excepts in the current paper.
 XXX seek this permission!

 We are also grateful to the curators and collection managers for access to specimens used in this study, including
 * Daniela Schwarz (Museum für Naturukunde Berlin) for _Giraffatitan_.